 Yet the world cannot be sustained by economic growth alone.
 Human life is threatened with the environmental crisis and conflicts arising from the culture of greed, from endemic poverty and the egotistic projection of military power.
-Societies in this region have a rich cultural tradition of experiencing unity through transcending the ego, of creative growth through human solidarity and a harmony with nature3.
+Societies in this region have a rich cultural tradition of experiencing unity through transcending the ego, of creative growth through human solidarity and a harmony with nature.
 In bringing these aspects of their culture to bear in facing contemporary challenges, the people of this region could bring a new consciousness and institutions to the global market mechanism.
+In so doing South Asia and China can together take the 21st century world on to a new trajectory of sustainable development and human security.
+It can be an Asian century that enriches human civilization.

-2 This section is based on a more elaborate paper presented by the author before the Parliamentarians from South Asian countries at the SAFMA Conference on Evolving a South Asian Fraternity, Bhurban (May 16, 2005).
+&lt;sup>2 This section is based on a more elaborate paper presented by the author before the Parliamentarians from South Asian countries at the SAFMA Conference on Evolving a South Asian Fraternity, Bhurban (May 16, 2005).

-See: (i) Najam Hussain Syed: Recurrent Patterns in Punjabi Poetry, Majlis Shah Hussain, Lahore, 1968, Pages 9 to 22. (ii) Jawaharlal Nehru: The Discovery of India, Pengium Books, 2004, Section: The Indian Philosophical Approach. (iii) R. Fernando (ed): The Unanimous Tradition, chapter 1, Whitall N. Perry: The Revival of Interest in Tradition, and chapter 2, Frithjof Schuon: The Perennial Philosophy.
+&lt;sup>3 See: (i) Najam Hussain Syed: Recurrent Patterns in Punjabi Poetry, Majlis Shah Hussain, Lahore, 1968, Pages 9 to 22. (ii) Jawaharlal Nehru: The Discovery of India, Pengium Books, 2004, Section: The Indian Philosophical Approach.